Continuous-time parametrization of neural quantum states for quantum dynamics: Variational Optimization Scheme

 \subsection{Approximate evaluation of the evolution operator}

 In large many-body systems, the exact application of the evolution operator $ \hat{U} = \mathrm{e}^{-\im \hat{H} \Delta t} $ is computationally intractable, as $\hat{U}$ is a dense operator whose action on a basis state involves exponentially many nonzero terms.
-To overcome this challenge, several approximation strategies have been proposed, including Trotter-Suzuki decomposition that splits the evolution into local terms Ref. ~\cite{2007CMaPh270359B, 2005LNP67937H}, Taylor expansions around small time steps, and multiplicative schemes such as those introduced in Ref. ~\cite{GravinaVicentini2024}.
-Here, we adopt a second-order Taylor expansion of the form
+To overcome this challenge, several approximation strategies have been proposed, including Trotter-Suzuki decomposition that splits the evolution into local terms Ref. ~\cite{2007CMaPh270359B, 2005LNP67937H}, Taylor expansions around small time steps, and multiplicative \R{product schemes such as the Taylor-root expansion and Padé product expansion~\cite{2024NC,GravinaVicentini2024}.} Here, we adopt a second-order Taylor expansion of the form

 where $\hat{\mathbb{I}}$ denotes the identity operator and $\Delta t$ is assumed to be small enough such that higher-order terms can be neglected.
-This approximation yields a simple analytic form for $\hat{U}$ and enables efficient Monte Carlo sampling in high-dimensional Hilbert spaces.
-When higher accuracy is desired, higher-order Taylor expansions remain fully compatible with our framework and can be incorporated, although multiplicative schemes would be preferred \cite{GravinaVicentini2024}.
-More details can be found in App.~\ref{app:taylor}.
+This approximation yields a simple analytic form for $\hat{U}$ and enables efficient Monte Carlo sampling in high-dimensional Hilbert spaces. \R{While higher-order Taylor expansions remain fully compatible with our framework and can be employed when higher accuracy is required, multiplicative product schemes which decompose the propagator as a product of operator terms of the form $ \hat{U} = \prod_{k} (\hat{\mathbb{I}} + c_{k}\mathrm{i}\Delta t \hat{H}) $ offer linear step-complexity and thus improved computational scaling at high orders.} More details can be found in App.~\ref{app:taylor}.